MarkoSimka/X-O-game/README.md

 ##  License
 This project is licensed under the [MIT License](https://opensource.org/license/mit).

-Thank you for choosing "Poke".
-We hope this application serves as a valuable resource for your chat application development needs.
+Thank you for choosing "X-O-game".
+We hope this application serves as a valuable resource for your development needs.
 If you have any questions or need further assistance, please don't hesitate to reach out.

 Happy coding!